 - Cement: There may be rules prohibiting the use of cement in an apartment building, however, it’s a great resource to permanently seal gaps around foundations and pipes.

-Continually check your property for possible entry points even after you’ve plugged any holes to ensure no new holes have been formed.
+Check your property regularly for possible entry points even after you’ve plugged any holes to ensure no new holes have been made.
 It’s also important to check on old holes you’ve filled up to ensure they are still intact.

 For professional help with rodent proofing and exclusion around New York City, contact MMPC today!
 We offer one of the top-rated pest exclusion services in the Tri-State Area.
 Call (212) 219-8218 or contact us through our website to learn more!